rogerchamberlain/rogerchamberlain.github.io/modules/04/studio.md

     You can verify that your changes went to the server by opening the repository URL in any web browser.

-2. Get checked out.
-You don't need a TA for this, instead each member of the group should separately take the [quiz](https://wustl.instructure.com/courses/58988/quizzes/49429) (also available through Canvas).
+2. Get checked out by a TA.

 Repository structure for this lab: